https://www.uwplatt.edu/department/agribusiness

 Mission Statement

-Wisconsin’s agricultural industry of production, processing, distribution, retail, and services generates $84 plus billion in annual state revenue per year, making it the largest industry in Wisconsin.
-Wisconsin’s agricultural industry means jobs; 22 percent of the workforce relies directly on agriculture.
-The same story can be told in the surrounding regional states of Iowa, Illinois, and Minnesota.
-With a very high placement record, the baccalaureate degree program in agribusiness is a direct feed into the number one industry of the state and region—agriculture.
+The Wisconsin agricultural industry of production, processing, distribution, retail, and services is the largest industry in Wisconsin with annual revenues of more than $84 billion.
+Additionally, the food and agriculture sector offers many job opportunities nationwide, accounting for 10.4% of total U.S. employment.
+With a very high job placement record, the baccalaureate degree program in Agribusiness is a direct feed into the number one industry of the state and region—agriculture.

-The agribusiness program’s curriculum structure includes core courses required to be taken by all students.
-In addition, students must choose either a minor or one of the following agribusiness areas of emphasis:
+The Agribusiness curriculum includes core courses required to be taken by all students.
+In addition, students must choose either a minor or one of the following Agribusiness areas of emphasis:

 - Commodity and Price Analysis